yumpyy/rss-reader/README.md

 ## insallation/usage

-1. add your username & password in `./credentials.json`

-2. run this command in terminal
+1. run this command in terminal

 linux/macos :